jfogarty/mmeddle/docs/WindowsSetup.md

 because of it.

+## Windows Development (sigh)

+We need to keep the mMeddle development environment Windows friendly (or at least no more unfriendly than necessary).
+If we cannot build on Windows (or the hurdles to do so are too high) then a huge set of very competent developers will be unable to extend mMeddle.
+This would be a shame and would be a failure on our part.

+In **git config** if you use Windows, you should set

+    git config core.autocrlf input

+The files in the repository should not contain CRLF endings, and you should use an editor on Windows that doesn't put them on by default (I use Notepad++).

+I use **gulp** and put some effort into making sure that any scripts are equivalent on Windows and *nix versions.
+The Travis-CI integration service helps with this.

+## The Main Installs

 - Install **Node 0.10.38**.
 - Node 0.12 is NOT stable for Windows development, because many useful tools have not been properly updated to work on it under